 Attendees at the Conference are primarily upper level business and government economists and analysts from all over the country (with the Midwest over-represented) and from all types of industry, plus local academics from the University of Michigan and the nearby region.

 RSQE is directed by Gabriel Ehrlich.
-The professional staff includes Jacob Burton, Don Grimes, Daniil Manaenkov, Michael R. McWilliams, and Aditi Thapar.
+The professional staff includes Jacob Burton, Don Grimes, Daniil Manaenkov, and Michael R. McWilliams.
 Directors Emeritus George A. Fulton and Saul Hymans continue to advise on the forecasts.

 RSQE has twice received the prestigious Blue Chip Annual Economic Forecasting Award, AEFA, recognizing “accuracy, timeliness, and professionalism” in economic forecasting.